August 23, 2021

 Not surprisingly, as early as the 1990s, over two-thirds of wines purchased in Australia were packaged in a box, and the box continues to be Australia’s preferred way to consume wine.

 The Gratsi team chose to package our wine in boxes rather than bags for a few reasons.
 First, it gives us a way to reduce shipping and packaging costs, which means lower prices for customers.
 Second, we can sell larger quantities at a time--further reducing packaging and shipping--because the wine stays fresh for so long after being opened.
 Third, the packaging makes our process more sustainable and reduces our carbon footprint.
 Fourth, it’s easier for our customers to transport and store.

 The decision was easy for us--a box is the best way for us to provide customers with a quality, low-priced, sustainably produced product.
-Try a box of our Old Country Red or Old Country White to see for yourself the quality of wine that you can get from a box.
+Try a box of our Red, White and Rosé to see for yourself the quality of wine that you can get from a box.